FriendsOfAkeneo/ExtendedAttributeTypeBundle/doc/index.md

 Feel free to create a symbolic link to these resources in your src directory and add the bundle in your `app/AppKernel.php` file.

 ## Data model override
-We need to override the PIM product value to add the to add the new stringCollection backend type.
+We need to override the PIM product value to add the to add the new textCollection backend type.

 ### Create the new ProductValue model
 Firstly, we will define the new `ProductValue` class in our custom AppBundle.
 To ease the integration,